Huegoxaga/notes/embedded/electricity-magnetism.md

     - Charges alway distributed on the surface of a conductor.
 - Electric Field
   - A single or a group of electric charge can form a electric field around it.
 Any additional charge goes into the field will have a force on it.
+  - For a field diagram dot means outwards, cross means inwards. similar to an arrow.
   - The strength of a electric field(`E`) is defined as `F/Q` where `Q` is the amount of charges the change contain in Coulomb(`C`).
     - `E` is a vector as ![$\overrightarrow{E}$](https://render.githubusercontent.com/render/math?math=%24%5Coverrightarrow%7BE%7D%24) when considering the direction of it.
   - The strength of the electric field `E` also equals to `V/d` which is the potental difference divided by the distance.